cmpente/Liveon/README.md

 ## Building & Running

 1. Ensure you have Android Studio Flamingo (or later) with Kotlin 1.9 and Compose support.
-2. Clone the repository and open the `altlife` directory in Android Studio.
+2. Clone the repository and open the `liveon` directory in Android Studio.
 3. Sync Gradle.
 The project uses Kotlin DSL build scripts and requires the Hilt plugin.
 4. Create an Android device or emulator running API 24 or higher.
-5. Run the **AltLife** configuration.
+5. Run the **liveon** configuration.
 You can explore character creation, events, assets, careers and achievements.

 > **Note:** This project intentionally omits the `local.properties` file because that file contains a machine‑specific `sdk.dir` property.
 When opening the project on your machine, Android Studio will prompt you to specify the location of your Android SDK.
 Either set the `ANDROID_HOME` environment variable or create a `local.properties` file in the project root with a line like `sdk.dir=C\:\\Users\\yourname\\AppData\\Local\\Android\\Sdk` (on Windows) or `sdk.dir=/home/yourname/Android/Sdk` (on Linux/macOS).